 They will probably be the ones to leave you positive reviews and even 50 emails will make a big difference.

-• A press/product page is vital.
+• A press/product page is vital for your mobile marketing.

 The explanation is simple: make it easy for people to write about your app.